Definition

 Section 05

-Why Traditional Security Couldn't Stop the KelpDAO Exploit
+Why Did Existing Security Tools Fail to Stop the KelpDAO Exploit?

 Direct Answer

-Web3Firewall✓ YesPre-execution simulation flags the lzReceive anomaly before broadcast.
-Policy engine blocks before funds move.
+Web3Firewall✓ Designed for thisPre-execution behavioral simulation detects the anomalous cross-chain interaction class before broadcast.
+Policy engine enforces block or escalate before funds move.

-Protect your protocol before the next exploitPre-transaction simulation + behavioral detection, deployed in days.
+Protect your protocol before the next exploitPre-transaction behavioral analysis for infrastructure providers, custodians, and exchanges.

 Request a Demo →